Workshop

 Look after future you!

 Have a look at the Assessment Overview on the VLE.
-Part of the assessment for BIO00026C Becoming a Bioscientist: Grand Challenges the RStudio Project which supports the figures and analysis in your report.
+Part of the assessment for BIO00026C Becoming a Bioscientist: Grand Challenges is to submit the RStudio Project which supports the figures and analysis in your report.
 You will zip up the RStudio Project folder and submit it to the VLE.
-That folder should contain all the data, code and figures you have used in report and all of the results should be reproducible.
+That folder should contain all the data, code and figures you have used in your report and all of the results should be reproducible.
 Reproducible means that if someone downloads that zipped folder and unzips it they should be able to understand what the analysis was, what you did and why and be able to run all the code to reproduce the figures and results in your report without issue.

 You can practice this every week!